noeRls/timebox-home-assistant/README.md

 It should output a list of blutooth devices.
 Write down the mac address of your Timebox-Evo

+You can try to connect to it to ensure it will work
+- run `connect MAC_ADDRESS`
+> If you have the error `Failed to connect: org.bluez.Error.Failed` run `trust MAC_ADDRESS` and try again
+- if it worked, disconnect the device, run `disconnect`

 If you have any problem [this guide](https://www.pcsuggest.com/linux-bluetooth-setup-hcitool-bluez/) may help you troubleshoot your issues.

 ## Server